certinize/docs/e_certificate/README.md

 Once minted, the NFT belongs to the account that minted it.
 The owner can then transfer it to any Solana account using a simple *transfer transaction*.
 The sending of the NFT is controlled by the on-chain program(s) included with the system.
 When the owner decides to transfer the NFT, the token that represents the e-Certificate, the program(s) will transfer the NFT from the owner to the recipient.

 To learn more, please refer to Solana’s token program: [https://spl.solana.com/token](https://spl.solana.com/token)

+## E-Certificate Verification

+An E-Certificate is a verfiable digital asset; the NFT metadata contains a certificate ID.

+The certificate ID is composed of two [xxh32](http://cyan4973.github.io/xxHash/) hashed values: A date and the details of the isssued e-Certificate, respectively.

+Example certificate ID: `110daa80-9c1ed00d`

+- In: `2022-08-27`, Out: `110daa80`
+- In: `Juan dela Cruz 2022-08-27`, Out: `9c1ed00d`

+The former part of the certificate ID identifies the data storage that can help verify the legitimacy of the e-Certificate.
+The latter part is a unique identifier assigned to the e-Certificate.

+> Note: Ideally, the data storage should contain the public wallet address of the issuer (key) and the latter part of the certificate ID (value).